RL4AA/RL4AA.github.io/content/posts/announcements/rl4aa25_announcement.md

 - [Registration](https://indico.scc.kit.edu/event/4216/registrations/764/):
   - **Open right now!**
   - Registration deadline: 7 March 2025
-  - Thanks to generous sponsorship, there are **no registration fees!**
+  - Thanks to generous sponsorships, there are **no registration fees!**
 - Workshop: 2 - 4 April 2025, Hamburg, Germany

 Please join us if you have worked in reinforcement learning or you are simply interested and would like to start!
 This workshop is intended to foster discussions and to start interesting projects together.